Mercury and Argus

 This scene is taken from Ovid’s Metamorphoses.
 One of Jupiter’s many loves was Io, a princess of Argos.
 When this was discovered by his wife, Juno, she turned Io into a white heifer, and handed the animal over to the hundred-eyed giant, Argus, to guard.
 Mercury was sent by Jupiter to kill the giant, which he did after first lulling him to sleep with music.

-Purchased by the National Trust by private treaty sale from Lord St Oswald in 2010
+Marked, on reverse of canvas: Sabine, Lady Winn, née d'Hervart, 1764; purchased by the National Trust by private treaty sale from Lord St Oswald in 2010

 Makers and roles